 Like Crackle, Tubi TV is a free ad-supported streaming service.
 As you’d expect, the content library is nowhere near as large or as high-quality as Netflix’s, but there are still some gems hidden in there.
 Between Tubi TV, Crackle, and Popcorn Flix, there’s always something decent to watch for free.

 Twitch is a must-have channel for e-sports fanatics.
 It offers free streaming of competitive and casual video games.
 Like YouTube, Twitch offers a premium tier, but if you can live with ads then you’ll never need to pay a subscription fee.
+For video game fans, this is the definitive streaming app and clearly ranks among the best free Roku channels.

 Weather Underground (or simply WU) made our list of the best weather channels for Roku.
 And since it’s totally free, it belongs on this list as well!
 You can set up this channel with your address so that you can get local weather and weather predictions at a glance.